 abstraction: process of mapping between a set of Device Application Information Models and an Abstract Application Information Model according to a specified set of rules

 attribute: see definition in oneM2M TS 0001 [i.39].

+Data Annotation: process of providing and inserting data into a semantic structure specified by an ontology.
+Therefore, Data Annotation is the mapping from unstructured raw data into structured semantic data, i.e. from reality to ontology.
+An example of the Data Annotation process is described in [i.41].

+Data Entity: a logical entity which contains data resources and related functionalities.
+It can also contain semantic resources and related functionalities, e.g. a temporary semantic graph store.
+The semantic functionalities are used to support the data functionalities locally.

+Semantic Entity: a logical entity which contains semantic functionalities, e.g. it can contain a central graph store and related semantic reasoning and analytic functions, such as semantic annotation, semantic mash-up, etc.

 ontology: formal specification of a conceptualization, that is defining Concepts as Objects with their properties and relationships versus other Concepts